Herington man seriously injured in head-on motorcycle crash

 Update: This article has been updated to reflect the correct direction the vehicles were driving.

 DICKINSON COUNTY, Kan.
-(KSNW) — A Herington, Kansas, man was hospitalized with suspected serious injuries after colliding head-on with a car while riding a motorcycle.
+(KSNW) — A Herington man was hospitalized with suspected serious injuries after colliding head-on with a car while riding a motorcycle.

 The Kansas Highway Patrol says a 37-year-old man was driving a 2000 Buick north on Highway 77 while a 37-year-old man, driving a 2000 Kawasaki Vulcan motorcycle, was driving southbound.